Hamed-Polo/django_local_lib/README.md

 The main features that are currently implemented are:

-* Mdels for books, book copies, genre, language and authors.
+* Models for books, book copies, genre, language, and authors.
-* Users can view list and detail information for books and authors.
+* Users can view lists and detailed information for books and authors.
 * Admin users can create and manage models.
-The admin has been optimised (the basic registration is present in admin.py, but commented out).
+The admin has been optimised.
-* Librarians can renew reserved books
+* Librarians can renew reserved books.
-* The amount of times the user comes to the home page is being tracked.
+* Users can see the number of times they visited the home page.

 ## Walkthrough